Gondola Shelving Installation Guide

 Tools and Preparation

-Required tools: rubber mallet, torpedo level, tape measure, and a 9/16in or 1/2in wrench for base leg adjustment bolts.
-No power tools are required for standard Lozier gondola assembly connections are tool-free snap-fit or friction-fit.
+Standard tools: rubber mallet, torpedo level, tape measure, and an adjustable wrench for leveling-leg bolts.
+Most Lozier gondola connections are tool-free snap-fit -- no power tools are required for standard assembly.
 A second person is required for upright placement on sections 72in and taller.
-Work from a clean, clear floor area product should not be on the floor in the installation zone.
+Work from a clean, clear floor area, product should not be on the floor in the installation zone.

 Assembly Sequence

-Step 3 Top Rail.
-Install the top rail first.
-The top rail sets the final spacing between uprights.
-Measure the upright-to-upright spacing at the top rail before locking this determines whether shelves at full depth will fit correctly.
+Step 4: Install Top Rail.
+The Top Rail sets the final upright-to-upright spacing for the section.
+Measure the spacing at the Top Rail before locking the connection, this determines whether shelves at full depth will fit correctly on both sides of the Uprite pair.

-Step 6 Shelves.
-Install shelves last.
-Set shelf hooks into the upright slot at the specified height.
-TL shelves hang horizontally.
-DL shelves angle at 5° or 15° depending on hook position.
+Step 11: Install Shelves last.
+Set shelf hooks into the Uprite slot at the specified height.
+TL (Tilt-Level) shelves hang horizontally.
+DL (Down-Level) shelves angle at 17° or 30° depending on hook position.
 Verify each shelf is level side-to-side before loading product.
+The manual warns: "When installing or rearranging shelving, never move assembled shelving."

 Compatible Products